Written in 2019

 When the party finally faces Dickson, he turns into the being he always was, throwing away his human form.
 The battle is hard and long, but in the end, Shulk and his childhood friend Fiora are able to beat him.

-Suddenly, towards the end of the battle, Dickson just reverts to his human form, claiming that he doesn't want to be a martyr and he's not letting anyone see him die.
+Suddenly, towards the end of the battle, Dickson just reverts to being a human, claiming that he doesn't want to be a martyr and he's not letting anyone see him die.
 Being the cool guy he is, Dickson lights a cigar, wonders how Shulk became so strong and lets the party pass.

 Fiora points out to Shulk that Dickson's wounds are too severe, and without looking back, Shulk knows that Dickson is going to die.
 The camera zooms back to Dickson, who closes his eyes.
 The cigar falls on the ground, and Dickson forward, dead.